harvester/docs/docs/vm/create-windows-vm.md

     1. [Optional] Provide a description for the VM.
     1. [Optional] Select the VM template `windows-iso-image-base-template`.
 This template will add a volume with the `virtio` drivers for Windows.

-## Tab: Basics
+## Basics tab

-    1. Configure the number of `CPU` assigned to the VM.
+    1. Configure the number of `CPU` cores assigned to the VM.
     1. Configure the amount of `Memory` assigned to the VM.
     1. [Optional] Select existing `SSH keys` or upload new ones.